-Nearly every year brings tax changes, and 2012 is no different.
-Try to make yourself aware of any changes that may affect you and your refund (or bill) for the new tax year.
-Be sure to note the new filing requirements, the new Earned Income Tax Credit and the personal exemption increase.
+Every year can bring changes to tax regulations.
+Take a few minutes to make yourself aware of any changes that may affect you and your refund (or bill) for this tax year.
+Be sure to note any new filing requirements, which can be found on the IRS website.

 4. Decide How You Will File

-Are you getting a head start on filing your taxes?
+Are you prepared to file your taxes?
 What tools or tips do you use to make filing easier?

 This information is not, nor should it be, considered tax advice.
 We recommend that you consult with your tax advisor or other tax professional regarding any tax matters.